 The companies must first study the color psychology utilized by their competitors before attempting to create one distinct from them while still being consistent with the brand’s message.

-3. Pick the core color
+3. Pick the core color palette

 After analyzing the brand’s characteristics, the brand must decide on the best color for its firm.
 Companies can utilize different colors, but there must be a core color of the firm to communicate the exact message of the brand.